jbaysolutions/vue-grid-layout/README.md

 ### Events

 Move and resize event listeners can be added to each grid-item, so that the parent Vue can be notified when a grid element is being moved or resized.
+Moved and resized event listeners can be added, if the only notification needed is when an item is finished moving or resizing.

 Working example [here](https://jbaysolutions.github.io/vue-grid-layout/examples/02-events.html)

 ````html